A future-forward modernization and safety program

 Fact

-Traffic heading into the Holland Tunnel is not the cause of projected increases in traffic along the Extension corridor.
+Traffic heading into the Holland Tunnel is not the cause of projected increases in traffic along the Turnpike Extension corridor.

-Independent origin-destination data show nearly 80% of eastbound Extension traffic is bound for Jersey City (56%), Bayonne (17%), and other parts of Hudson County (6%).
+Independent origin-destination data show nearly 80% of eastbound Turnpike Extension traffic is bound for Jersey City (56%), Bayonne (17%), and other parts of Hudson County (6%).

 Myth